House Speaker John Boehner shelved immigration reform thanks to a recalcitrant bloc of Tea Party lawmakers, a top Democrat said Thursday.

 But the Speaker poured cold water on negotiations a week later, when he said that legislative action would be difficult because of the GOP rank-and-file’s distrust of President Obama.

 A group of conservative organizations and lawmakers has long decried legal status for undocumented immigrants as “amnesty” and have resisted taking up the issue in an election year.
 Schumer believes they were successful in stymieing support for the principles set forth by GOP leaders.

 “I think Speaker Boehner when he put out his principles had good intentions, that he wanted to try and move immigration reform forward,” he said.
 “But he got a lot of blowback within his caucus.”

 Schumer claimed there are between 240 and 250 House members who would vote for the Senate’s plan, which includes a full pathway to citizenship.
-That’s more than enough to pass a bill, but Boehner’s office, for its part, has said the debt ceiling.
+That’s more than enough to pass a bill, but Boehner’s office, for its part, has said the votes aren’t there.